-- (1) No person shall make an instrument approach at an aerodrome except in accordance with IFR weather minimums and instrument approach procedures established for that aerodrome as set forth by the Authority. - (2) No AOC holder shall make an instrument approach at an aerodrome except as set forth in the AOC holder's operations specifications. - (3) An instrument approach shall not be continued beyond the outer marker fix in case of precision approach, or below 300 meters (1000 ft.) above the aerodrome in case of non-precision approach, unless the reported visibility or controlling RVR is above the specified minimum, the approach may be continued to DA/H or MDA/H. In any case an aeroplane shall not continue its approach to land at any aerodrome beyond a point at which the limits of the operating minima specified for that aerodrome would be infringed.
+- (1) No person shall make an instrument approach at an aerodrome except in accordance with IFR weather minimums and instrument approach procedures established for that aerodrome as set forth by the Authority. - (2) No AOC holder shall make an instrument approach at an aerodrome except as set forth in the AOC holder's operations specifications. - (3) An instrument approach shall not be continued beyond the outer marker fix in case of precision approach or below 300 meters (1000 ft.) above the aerodrome in case of non-precision unless the reported visibility or controlling RVR is above the specified minimum.
+The approach may be continued to DA/H or MDA/H only if the reported visibility or controlling RVR is at or above the specified minimum.
+In any case an aeroplane shall not continue its approach to land at any aerodrome beyond a point at which the limits of the operating minima specified for that aerodrome would be infringed.

-Note: Controlling RVR means the reported values of one or more RVR reporting locations (touchdown, mid-point and stop-end) used to determine weather operating minima are or are not met.
+Note: Controlling RVR means the reported values of one or more RVR reporting locations (touchdown, mid-point and stop-end) used to determine whether operating minima are or are not met.
 Where RVR is used the controlling RVR is the touchdown RVR, unless otherwise specified.